pg.

 Create a DBHost account and provision your first database.

-- See the DBHost quickstart for the shortest path to your first database.
+pg is the better fit for your app.- See the DBHost quickstart for the shortest path to your first database.

-- See the CLI if you want to script database actions from your terminal.
+pg. - See the CLI if you want to script database actions from your terminal.

 - See the API reference if your deployment pipeline already speaks HTTP.